Adventure Island

-- Relentless tempo: the life meter forces constant motion, so hesitation is part of the difficulty.
+- Relentless tempo: the life meter forces constant motion, so hesitation becomes part of the difficulty.

 - Arcade ancestry: it feels like Wonder Boy filtered through Hudson’s personality and NES-era cruelty.

-- Mechanical identity: axes, fireballs, skateboards, hidden eggs, and bonus clouds give the run a strong internal rhythm.
+- Mechanical identity: axes, fireballs, skateboards, hidden eggs, and bonus clouds give each run a strong rhythm.

 - Historical weight: it helped establish Adventure Island as its own long-running branch apart from Wonder Boy.